Profiling and debugging Python¶

 Keep it simple

-Python has a nice, built-in statistical profiler called cProfile.
+Python has a nice, built-in statistical profiling module called cProfile.
 You can use it to collect data from your program without having to manually add any instrumentation.
-You can then visualize the data you collected with several tools.
-Two in particular, SnakeViz and gprof2dot, will be described in later sections.
+You can then visualize the data you collected with several tools including SnakeViz and gprof2dot.

 cProfile can be used to collect data for a single process or many processes (for a Python code using mpi4py, for example.)

 We will start with an example to profile a single process.
-In this example, we will profile a Python application on Cori and transfer the results to our local machine to visualize.
+In this example, we will profile a Python application at NERSC and transfer the results to our local machine to visualize.
 This example will generate a .prof file which contains the data we ultimately want.

 Now you can run you application and collect data using cProfile: